|

 Fried Pickle Dip

-Love fried dill pickles?
-My Fried Pickle Dip gives you tart dill pickles, creamy sour cream to mellow them out, and toasted buttery panko breadcrumbs to mimic the crispy fried coating!
+Love fried pickles?
+My Fried Pickle Dip is full of tart dill pickles, creamy sour cream and cream cheese to mellow them out, and topped with toasted buttery panko breadcrumbs to mimic the crispy coating!

 Fried Pickle Dip

-One of the best appetizers out there are fried pickles!
-Tart, juicy pickles with crispy, buttery coating.
+One of the best appetizers out there is fried pickles!
+Tart, juicy pickles with crispy, golden coating.
 What more could you ask for?

 I can’t think of a better appetizer, but what if I don’t have time to make the pickles, coat them, fry or bake them, make a dipping sauce, AND clean up the mess that making fried pickles causes?